kumbulanit/t-sql/tech company/sql_validation_report.md

 > -- Rank each d.DepartmentName by its position relative to other departments / SELECT d.DepartmentName, / d.Budget,

 ✅ **tech company/untitled/Module 10 - Using Subqueries/Lesson2_Writing_Correlated_Subqueries.md** (block 5, line 115)
-> -- Find managers with their direct report count and average team e.BaseSalary / SELECT / mgr.e.FirstName + ' ' + mgr.e.LastName AS ManagerName,
+> -- Find managers with their direct report count and average team e.BaseSalary / SELECT / mgr.FirstName + ' ' + mgr.LastName AS ManagerName,

 ✅ **tech company/untitled/Module 10 - Using Subqueries/Lesson2_Writing_Correlated_Subqueries.md** (block 6, line 146)
 > -- Compare each employee's tenure to others in their d.DepartmentName / SELECT / e.FirstName,